erthink/libmdbx/README.md

 ### Windows
 For build _libmdbx_ on Windows the _original_ CMake and [Microsoft Visual Studio 2019](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio) are recommended.

+For build by MinGW the 10.2 or recent version coupled with a modern CMake are required.
+So it is recommended to use [chocolatey](https://chocolatey.org/) to install and/or update the ones.

+Another ways to build is potentially possible but not supported and will not.
+The `CMakeLists.txt` or `GNUMakefile` scripts will probably need to be modified accordingly.
-Otherwise do not forget to add `ntdll.lib` to linking.
+Using other methods do not forget to add the `ntdll.lib` to linking.

-Building by MinGW, MSYS or Cygwin is potentially possible.
-However, these scripts are not tested and will probably require you to modify the `CMakeLists.txt` or `Makefile` respectively.

 It should be noted that in _libmdbx_ was efforts to resolve runtime dependencies from CRT and other MSVC libraries.
-For this is enough to define the `MDBX_WITHOUT_MSVC_CRT` during build.
+For this is enough to pass the `-DMDBX_WITHOUT_MSVC_CRT:BOOL=ON` option during configure by CMake.

 An example of running a basic test script can be found in the [CI-script](appveyor.yml) for [AppVeyor](https://www.appveyor.com/).
 To